keaneatl/keaneatl/README.md

 # 🙋‍♂️ Hello!

 <div align="justify">
-    I'm Keane, and I am a senior Information Technology student majoring in AI.
-Currently, I am a Microsoft Learn Student Ambassador in my campus.
-I work with other student developers and other passionate people to build projects that directly impact our community, and projects that help us learn new technologies.
-I'm interested in becoming a software developer so I spend most of my free time learning about development tools, particularly web technologies.
+    I'm Keane, and I am an Information Technology graduate who majored in AI.
+I've worked with other student developers and other passionate people to build projects that directly impact our community, and projects that help us learn new technologies through programs such as Google Developer Student Clubs, Microsoft Learn Student Ambassadors, and many more.
+Currently, I'm a Product Engineer at KadaKareer and I spend most of my free time by indulging in everything Computer Science, Volunteer Work, and Formula 1 🏎️

 # ⌨️ Languages
 <table>